 When it comes to selling an existing business, I would recommend that you consider buying my book.
-The small price can translate into more than a thousand times its cost in more after tax profits from the sale of your business.
+Its small price can translate into more than a thousand times its cost in after-tax profits from the sale of your business.

 What You Need To Know Before You Buy Or Sell

-As a serial entrepreneur, the author has built, bought, and sold several companies for huge profits using the techniques described this book.
-Buying Or Selling A Small Business is a concise and easy to read guide packed with solid advice that will help you avoid costly mistakes either buying or selling a business.
+As a serial entrepreneur, the author has built, bought, and sold several companies for huge profits using the techniques described in this book.
+Buying Or Selling A Small Business is a concise and easy to read guide, packed with solid advice that will help you avoid costly mistakes either when buying or selling a business.

-Before we dig in too deep into what it takes to sell your business, when it comes to selling a business, I recommend finding and using a business broker.
-They often charge an up from listing fee, to cover the upfront business packaging effort, plus a back-end success fee.
-The advantage of using a broker is that they expose your business to more buyers than you can do.
-Moreover, they can act as a voice of reason during negotiations.
+Before we dig in too deep into what it takes to sell your business, when it comes down to selling a business, I recommend finding and using a business broker.
+They often charge an upfront listing fee, to cover the upfront business packaging effort, plus a back-end success fee.
+The advantage of using a broker is that they expose your business to more buyers than you can do yourself.
+Moreover, they act as a voice of reason during negotiations.
 Since they are a 3rd party, they are not as emotionally attached to the business as you are and can deliver objective feedback when necessary.

-I like to think of the business broker like I do a Realtor when you sell a house.
-They understand not only the industry and the location but also the process.
-Then can often negotiate a better deal than you can as a seller and often sell your business at a higher price that will more than cover their selling fees.
+I like to think of the business broker as a real estate agent when you are selling a home.
+They understand not only the industry and the location, but also the process.
+Then can often negotiate a better deal than you can as a seller and sell your business at a higher price that will more than cover their selling fees.

 Why a buyer should buy an existing business